Class-Foundations/gh-action-version-cat/README.md

     uses: Class-Foundations/gh-action-version-cat@v1
 ```

 Not very exciting.
-Combine it with [create-release action](https://github.com/actions/create-release),
+Combine it with a GitHub release, then you have continuous
-then you have continuous delivery:
+delivery:

 ```yaml
 steps: